+Discover how easy it is to grill peppers!
 Like roasted red peppers, grilled peppers are tender, sweet, subtly smoky, and intensely flavorful.
-They’re really easy to make, and you can freeze them to enjoy year round!
+You can use them in a variety of different ways, and freeze them to enjoy year round!

 If you like roasted red peppers, you are going to love grilled peppers.

 Like roasting, grilling peppers brings out their natural sweetness and helps to reduce their spiciness.
 Additionally, it gives them a slightly smoky charred flavor.
-It also softens the peppers and loosens their skins so you can easily peel them.
+It also softens them and loosens their skins so you can easily peel them.

 The end result is sweet, smoky, tender peppers that make a perfect appetizer, side dish, or enhancement to salads or pastas.

-If you’re used to buying roasted red peppers, try this grilled peppers recipe!
-The peppers are so much more flavorful and they’re very easy to make!
+If you’re used to buying roasted red peppers, try this recipe instead.
+The peppers are much more flavorful and they’re very easy to make!

 Why You’ll Love This Recipe